 Firstly, Moog leverages machine learning algorithms to detect features and anomalies (we call them ‘Situations’) without pre-training the system, or reliance upon topology.
 Moog will begin creating Situations as soon as you turn it on, but the customer goes through a calibration stage for fine-tuning.

 Secondly, Moog can correlate events and alerts into Situations.
 From these Situations, Moog can define who should be notified, what is impacted, and why the issue occurred in the first place.
 Moog can delegate the actions to the appropriate teams that need to (a) be aware of the Situation, and (b) need to remediate the Situation.
-We call it Situational Awareness.
+That’s called Situational Awareness.

 Thirdly, Moog has a virtual war-room (we call it the Situation Room) where operators can collaborate toward remediation of issues, which gives two core benefits: (a) makes remediation more efficient, and (b) captures the knowledge of the resolution as a knowledge article automatically.